tisimst/pyswarm/doc/index.rst

 and the optional input keyword-arguments are defined as:

     ieqcons : list
-        A list of functions of length n such that ieqcons[j](x,*args) >= 0.0 in a successfully optimized problem (Default: empty list, []) f_ieqcons : function
+        A list of functions of length n such that ieqcons[j](x,*args) >= 0.0 in a successfully optimized problem (Default: [])
+    f_ieqcons : function
         Returns a 1-D array in which each element must be greater or equal to 0.0 in a successfully optimized problem.
 If f_ieqcons is specified, ieqcons is ignored (Default: None)
     args : tuple
-        Additional arguments passed to objective and constraint functions (Default: empty tuple, ())
+        Additional arguments passed to objective and constraint functions (Default: empty tuple)
     kwargs : dict
-        Additional keyword arguments passed to objective and constraint functions (Default: empty dict, {})
+        Additional keyword arguments passed to objective and constraint functions (Default: empty dict)
     swarmsize : int
         The number of particles in the swarm (Default: 10) omega : scalar
-        Particle velocity scaling factor (Default: 0.5)
+        Particle's inertia weight (Default: 0.5)
     phip : scalar
-        Scaling factor to search away from the particle's best known position (Default: 0.5)
+        Particle's cognitive weight (Default: 0.5)
     phig : scalar
-        Scaling factor to search away from the swarm's best known position (Default: 0.5)
+        Swarm's social weight (Default: 0.5)
     maxiter : int
-        The maximum number of iterations for the swarm to search (Default: 100) minstep : scalar
+        The maximum number of iterations for the swarm to search (Default: 1000) minstep : scalar
         The minimum stepsize of swarm's best position before the search terminates (Default: 1e-8)